 - Cargo – Unsecured cargo can shift, causing an imbalanced trailer.
 Uneven weight distribution can throw the whole truck off balance, preventing the truck driver from having total control.
 Defective roadways are a common cause of shifting cargo when drivers don’t adjust their speed to account for potholes and other problems.

 - Blind spots – Commercial trucks have larger blind spots than the average compact car.
 There is a blind spot at the front, back, and on either side.
-The driver isn’t able to see vehicles traveling ahead, behind, or next to them.
-Speeding can make it more challenging to notice someone in a blind spot, leading to a sideswipe collision as the truck driver is attempting to change lanes.
+The driver can’t see vehicles traveling ahead, behind, or beside them.
+Speeding can make it more challenging to notice someone in a blind spot, leading to a sideswipe collision as the truck driver attempts to change lanes

-- Sharp turns – Truck drivers can’t handle a sharp turn at excessive speeds.
+- Sharp turns – Speeding truck drivers can’t handle a sharp turn at excessive speeds.
 They must slow down and maneuver with precision to avoid jumping a curb, driving into a small car, rolling over, or causing an accident.

 - Stopping distance – A person driving at a high rate of speed will require more distance to stop their vehicle.
 Large trucks need even greater stopping distances because of their size and weight.
 It’s difficult to avoid a rear-end accident if traffic ahead comes to a standstill or there’s an emergency when the truck driver has been speeding.

 - Vehicle control – Commercial trucks are difficult to operate.
 That’s why drivers must pass tests and hold a special license, indicating their qualifications and training.
 Many trucks consist of a front cab and a rear trailer.
 These vehicles can weigh up to 80,000 pounds and exceed 50 feet in length.
 Speeding doesn’t make controlling all the moving parts any easier.

 Hazardous Road Conditions